Film Spoilers and

 Santa Carla's Head Vampire Was Not David But Video-Store Owner Max, Who Was Controlling a Motorcycle-Gang of Vampires ("The Lost Boys") Led by David; Max Was Killed by Wood Stake Impalement, Causing All the "Half-Vampires" to Revert to Their Human Selves; Grandpa Knew All Along That There Were Vampires in Santa Carla

-The stylishly-filmed, over-the-top story opened with a family moving from Phoenix to the northern California coastal town of Santa Carla (fictional) with a beachfront boardwalk and amusement park.
+The stylishly-filmed, over-the-top story opened with the Emerson family moving from Phoenix to the northern California coastal town of Santa Carla (fictional) with a beachfront boardwalk and amusement park.
 They joined up with the financially-strapped, single mom's eccentric father - Grandpa (Barnard Hughes), a taxidermist:

-The first hints that things were awry in the town was that its welcoming entry sign was graffitied on the back with: "Murder Capital of the World."
+The first hints that things were awry in the town was that its welcoming entry sign war marked with graffiti: "Murder Capital of the World."
 There were numerous "Missing Child" posters in town and the boardwalk area, and Grandpa mentioned: "There are some bad elements around here."
 An unknown entity killed a security guard in the boardwalk's parking lot and a couple in their car (after removing the car's top).

 The members of the Emerson family soon found work or companionship: